FgDevLab/attendance/README.md

    make create-db-seeder
    ```

-   this command will creating dummy user :
+   This command will creating dummy user :

    Employee
    ```